 We also had an added challenge in that our brand and design initiatives formed the leading edge of an ambitious, years long redevelopment of the physical space.
 We needed to project change in attitude and were targeting a younger demographic with the new brand identity but were limited by the fact that most development had yet to be done.
 This ruled out using photography, for which we almost exclusively replaced with illustration.
 In addition to being able to depict the feeling and aspirations of the future change, illustration also introduced a bit of playfulness and space for people to project themselves into.

 We worked with illustrator Ellice Weaver to create a variety of illustrations that could be used to support, and be a part of the brand identity system.
-A simple but flexible brand mark, monogram, and expansive color palette allowed flexibility for a wide variety of needs without being overwhelming when used in tandem with the vibrant illustrations.
+A simple but flexible brand mark, monogram, and expansive color palette created flexibility for a wide variety of needs without being overwhelming when used in tandem with the vibrant illustrations.
 This flexibility also allowed for the SLTS brand to be recognizable when paired with tenant brands for advertising.